 This tasty vegan taco casserole recipe is like a taco salad in casserole form and is a breeze to assemble.
 This casserole includes beans and cheese and is loaded with your favorite south-of-the-border flavors.
 It’s a fun change of pace for taco night!

 Life is all about layers.
 Think about it.
-The longevity of a tree is measured by the rings within its trunk, each ring representing a year layered one within the other.
+The rings within its trunk measure the longevity of a tree, each ring representing a year layered one within the other.
 Our earth has layers that begin with the crust, to its mantle, and down to its very core.

 By its very nature, a casserole is all about the layer.
 So, that brings me to today’s vegan taco and dairy-free casserole.